M.A. Teaching (Initial License) Campus Based Option

 - ED 623 Curriculum, Assessment, and Management II (3 credits) Course will help students to develop assessment, instructional, and management strategies in the planning, implementation, and evaluation of instruction in various classroom settings using the framework of teacher work sampling.
 The basics of lesson planning, instructional methods, assessment planning, differentiation, and classroom management will be covered.

 - ED 624 Rethinking Special Education (3 credits) In-depth study of the diverse student body in today’s secondary classrooms including students identified as Talented and Gifted (TAG), students who are yet learning English (ELL), and students who have identified disabilities.

 - ED 643 The Whole Child: Metaphors of Learning and Development (3 credits) Graduate course in educational psychology that focuses on learning.
 The various attributes of society, the classroom and the child that influence the child’s learning will be examined.

 - ED 651 Content Area Literacy (3 credits) A research-based course on the use of language for thinking, problem solving and communicating across subject areas.
 Includes best-practice teaching strategies that will enable all students to become independent learners.

-- ED 659 Professional Seminar IV (3 credits) Students will design and present the action research project, this presentation making up the capstone experience.
+- ED 659 Professional Seminar III (3 credits) Students will design and present the action research project, this presentation making up the capstone experience.
 Students will prepare to enter the teaching profession by interacting with professionals already in the educational field and by studying special topics such as TSPC requirements.

 - ED 697 MAT: Clinical Experience III (9 credits) An extended preservice teaching experience within a public school setting in the student’s primary level of authorization.